 Roles and Responsibilities a series of three workshops:

-1) The basic workshop will help attendees learn about the board’s relationship with the superintendent and how to avoid common pitfalls.
+1) The basic workshop will help attendees learn about the board’s governance role and its relationship with the superintendent to avoid common pitfalls.
 While focusing on best practices and boards’ legal roles and responsibilities found in state statute and board policy, this workshop will provide a guide for boards to be effective in governing the district.

-3) The advanced workshop is focused on the board’s leadership role to encourage system-wide change and improvement, specifically in student learning, and the use of distributed leadership in board work.
+3) The advanced workshop is focused on the board’s leadership role to encourage system-wide change and improvement, specifically in student learning.
+The board explores how to put collaborative governance into practice and establish an expectation of its continuance.
 It is recommended that the board have completed both the basic and intermediate workshops before engaging in the advanced level workshop.

 Assessment Literacy: Understand the array of achievement data and student assessments available and how they can drive decisions that improve student success and close achievement gaps for districts and charter schools.

 Ethics: This workshop covers what board members need to know about Oregon's ethics laws, covering selected case studies, the “but for” test, and the consequences for failure to comply.

 School Finance: We begin with an overview of the role of the board and budget committee in setting goals and guidelines for the budget process, and a step by step review of the annual budget process.
 The boards role in ongoing fiscal oversight throughout the year, as well as questions to ask and steps required to make changes throughout the year are also covered.

 Community Engagement: How to work with parents, the public, and partner organizations to build understanding and active involvement in education, thereby increasing resources for academic achievement, reducing dropout, and improving student behavior.